 - Donations to charity

-So, if you are among the millions of taxpayers who itemized deductions for 2017 but will take the standard deduction for 2018, you no longer will be able to write off these expenses next April.
+So, if you are among the millions of taxpayers who itemized deductions for 2017 but will take the standard deduction for 2018, you will not be able to write off these expenses on your tax return that’s due in April.

-What’s your take on this news?
+What’s your take on the new standard deductions?
 Sound off below or on Facebook.